veeti/manuale/README.md

 * Support for DNS validation.
 No need to figure out how to serve challenge files from a live domain.
 (In fact, that's the only validation method supported).

-* Authorization is separate from certificate issuance.
-Authorizations last for months on Let's Encrypt: there's no need to waste time validating the domain every time you renew the certificate.

 * Obviously, runs without root access.
 Use it from any machine you want, it doesn't care.
 Internet connection recommended.

 * Awful, undiscoverable name.